Yaasmeen Bedart-Ghani

 Yaasmeen Bedart-Ghani (born 8 November 1996) is an American volleyball player of Fenerbahçe and is a member of USA women's national volleyball team.

-Personal life
+Early life

-Her parents are Adofo Ghani and Elizabeth Bedart-Ghani.
-Her father Adofo (California State University, Long Beach) and her two older brothers, Khaliq (Yale) and Khalil (University of San Diego) played basketball at University.
+Bedart-Ghani was born on 8 November 1996 in Los Angeles, California to Adofo Ghani and Elizabeth Bedart-Ghani.
+Her father Adofo (California State University, Long Beach) and her two older brothers, Khaliq (Yale) and Khalil (University of San Diego) played basketball at university.

 Career

-She graduated Redondo Union High School where she won the CIF State Championship and named the 2014-15 Gatorade California Volleyball Player of the Year, then started her career with Texas Longhorns and won three Big 12 Conference Championships in 2015, 2017 and 2018.
+Bedart-Ghani attended Redondo Union High School, where she won the CIF State Championship and named the 2014-15 Gatorade California Volleyball Player of the Year,.
+After graduating, she played for the Texas Longhorns at University of Texas at Austin.
+There, she won three Big 12 Conference Championships in 2015, 2017, and 2018.

 She also wore the jerseys of United Volleyball Club, OK Poreč, Acqua & Sapone Roma Volley, AO Markopoulo, Suwon Hyundai Hillstate, Gwangju AI Peppers, Keçiören Belediyesi Sigorta Shop and San Diego Mojo.